 What can you do to build the relationships that matter?

-If you’re keen to build (or deepen) the relationships that underpin truly effective leadership, here are five concrete ways to focus your time and energy for the best results:
+If you’re keen to build (or deepen) the relationships that underpin truly effective leadership and team success, here are five concrete ways to focus your time and energy for the best results:

 1. Get to know your people

-Go beyond the basics to get to know your team at a personal level.
+So go beyond the basics and get to know your team at a personal level.
 As best you can, do it individually, not just with the team itself.
 Here are just a few of the key things you’ll want to explore:

 - What do they care about, and what are the values that shape them?